DevExpress-Examples/asp-net-core-richedit-customize-ribbon-ui-in-angular-app/README.md

 Follow the steps below to run this application on your computer:

-1. Open the *JS* folder in the command prompt and run the following command to install npm packages used in the application:
+1. Open the *JS* folder in the command prompt and run the following command to install all npm packages used in the application:

     ```
     npm install